-This past weekend Courtcred attended the annual Spring Fling hosted by the NJ Playaz, which is the unofficial kick off to “AAU” Season in the NJ/NY area.
+This past weekend Courtcred attended the annual Spring Fling hosted by the where to buy prednisone for dogs NJ Playaz, which is the unofficial kick off to “AAU” Season in the NJ/NY area.
 This event allowed us to get an early look at some of the better teams without being limited to the shoe company related events.
 Because of the unique set up, we were able to see early season matchups between two of the top programs in both the Under Armour (WeR1 & New Heights) and Nike EYBL (NJ Playaz & NY Rens) circuits.
 Here are our four takeaways from the weekend:

 Trevon Duval Looked Like the Best Player in the Country

 Trevon is making his case to be the best player in the country.
 We all know he is a capable scorer, but his ability to facilitate the offense was on full display this weekend.
 Trevon made his teammates around him better throughout the tournament.
 We all have seen the jaw dropping highlight dunks in the past, but his “Dimes” were just as entertaining.
 It would be interesting to see which college lands him.